wenjian80/soak8_lab/README.md

 TODO to explain steps

 1. Excercise are running as root for lab purpose.
 Login to as opc, sudo su.
-2. Clone this git project.
+2. Download this git project as zip on your local machine.
+3. Login to your master and worker node
-3. Create a folder call soak8_lab in both master and worker node in path /home/opc/
+4. Create a folder call soak8_lab in both master and worker node in path /home/opc/
-4. Winscp and copy the scripts folder into /home/opc/soak8_lab/scripts
+5. Winscp and copy the scripts folder into /home/opc/soak8_lab/scripts
-5. sudo su
+6. sudo su
-6. chmod -R 777 /home/opc/soak8_lab
+7. chmod -R 777 /home/opc/soak8_lab
+8. All these scripts are referencing and the path in /home/opc/soak8_lab and /home/opc/soak8_lab/scripts , so pls follow the naming.

 ## Step 0: 0_InitialMachine_Config.sh